-SI-CERT (Slovenian Computer Emergency Response Team) is the national response centre for handling incidents relating to the security of electronic networks and information.
+SI-CERT (Slovenian Computer Emergency Response Team) is the national cyber security incident response center.
 It coordinates incident resolution, technical consulting on intrusions, computer infections and other abuses and issues warnings on current threats in electronic networks for network operators and the general public.
 SI-CERT independently operates the Safe on the internet national awareness programme and participates in the SAFE-SI project.
 SI-CERT operates within the framework of the Arnes (Academic and Research Network of Slovenia) public institute.

 Pursuant to resolution no 38600-3/2009/21 of the Government of the Republic of Slovenia dated 8 April 2010 and the agreement with the Ministry of Public Administration dated 31 May 2010, SI-CERT performs the duties of the government network incident response centre.